Ashley Pharoah: Career

-Pharoah was co-creator, writer and executive producer on an adaptation of Jules Verne's Around The World In Eighty Days, which starred David Tennant and was screened around the world in 2021.
+Pharaoh was co-creator, writer and executive producer on an adaptation of Jules Verne's Around the World in 80 Days, which starred David Tennant and was screened around the world in 2021.

+In 2025, Pharaoh wrote his first work for the stage, Exe Men, the story of the rise of Exeter Chiefs and their European success, based on Rob Kitson's book of the same name.
+The play premiered at Exeter's Northcott Theatre and received four stars out of five from The Guardians Mark Lawson.